Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.suspend``' marks the point where execution of the coroutine need to get suspended and control returned back to the caller.
+The '``llvm.coro.suspend``' marks the point where execution of a switched-resume coroutine is suspended and control is returned back to the caller.
 Conditional branches consuming the result of this intrinsic lead to basic blocks where coroutine should proceed when suspended (-1), resumed (0) or destroyed (1).

 Arguments:
 """"""""""